Projects per year

 Research

-i) Machine learning for individual patient diagnostic and prognostic predictions.
+- Machine Learning for individual patient diagnostic and prognostic predictions.
 Initial work were proof of concept studies using research data now focused on application to routinely acquired NHS data.
-Recent success in obtaining MRC Programme Grant funding ('PICTURES').
-I am also interested in applying these techniques to other medical research fields, such as oncology.
+Success in obtaining MRC Programme Grant and follow-on funding ('PICTURES' and 'ScanDan')

-ii) Mechanisms research, which includes computational modelling of decision making and brain function, causal therapeutic interventions for brain disorders and back translation for drug discovery.
-Recent success in obtaining two major MRC grants ('CAPE' and 'PAINSTORM').
+- Mechanisms Research which includes computational modelling of decision making and brain function, causal therapeutic interventions for brain disorders and back translation for drug discovery.
+Success in obtaining two major MRC grants ('CAPE' and 'PAINSTORM')

 Backhouse, E., Shenkin, S., McIntosh, A., Bastin, M., Whalley, H., Hernandez, M., Munoz-Maniega, M., Harris, M., Stolicyn, A., Campbell, A., Steele, JD, Waiter, G., Sandu, A., Waymont, J., Murray, A., Cox, S., de Rooij, S., Roseboom, T., Wardlaw, J (2021) "Early life predictors of late life cerebral small vessel disease in four prospective cohort studies."
 Brain (in press)